 A big part of the NYFC rules discuss special limitations placed within the YOUTH DIVISIONS of the NYFC.
 These divisions are generally the 10 & Under level that maintains a coach on the field and other special modified rules put in place for the safety and enjoyment of the game by everyone involved.
 Also, the Slaughter Rule, Modified Kansas Tie-Breaker, X-Man regulations and other competition aspects are discussed in great detail within the rules of the event.

 Very important are the rules regarding how teams are comprised to attend the NYFC.
 This event is not an all-star competition, therefore teams have limitations on the number of kids that can be added to their team for play.
-That said, SNI understands very few teams will be able to have all of their players attend, so we try to have compassion and regulations to keep the competitive balance we seek, while also ensuring teams are not "stacked" with league all-stars.
-This is always best discussed with SNI BEFORE a team decides to register and then attend the NYFC event.
+That said, SNI understands very few teams will have all of their players attend, so we try to have compassion and regulations to keep the competitive balance we seek, while also ensuring teams are not "stacked" with league all-stars.
+This is always best discussed with SNI BEFORE a team decides to register and attend the NYFC.

-Mostly, the rules of the NYFC are designed to be easy to understand and follow, safe for the kids, and still provide a solid guideline for the game officials and the teams to enjoy their weekend.
+Mostly, the rules of the NYFC are designed to be easy to understand, safe for the kids, and provide a solid guideline for the game officials to enjoy their weekend.
 You will see that the great majority of the game rules are EXACTLY like what you are already playing back home.
 Getting your team ready to play at the NYFC will be simple but you should always ask any questions in advance.
-Bottom line, we remain honored to host your group at this National youth football & cheer competition and welcome your attendance!
+Bottom line, we remain honored to host your group at this National youth football competition and welcome your attendance!